• Skip to primary navigation

 5. Run First Aid

-The built-in “First Aid” tool on Mac can be used to fix corrupted files and other issues, which might be preventing the External Drive from functioning properly on your Mac.
+The built-in “First Aid” tool on Mac can be used to fix corrupted files and other issues, which might be preventing the SD Card from functioning properly on your Mac.

-Open Disk Utility > select SD Card in the sidebar and click on First Aid.
+2. On the Disk Utility screen, select your SD Card in the sidebar and click on First Aid.

 Run First Aid Option in Disk Utility on Mac